-The UBX-SEC-SIG message consolidates all information related to the jamming/interferrence and spoofing detection functions into a single message.
+The UBX-SEC-SIG1 message consolidates all information related to the jamming/interferrence and spoofing detection functions into a single message.
 It provides a direct method for monitoring the current security status to alert a host to potential jamming or spoofing threats.
 In addition, the UBX-SEC-SIGLOG message provides a log of past signal security events where an event is triggered by the detection logic, thus allowing a review of up to 16 past occurances of possible jamming or spoofing episodes.
-See the applicable interface description [2]
+See the applicable Interface description [2].

-3.11.4 GNSS receiver integrity
+3.11.4 GNSS receiver security